-Russian opposition leader Alexei Navalny arrested at protest
+Russian opposition leader Alexei Navalny arrested at anti-Putin protest

 Navalny, his fiercest opponent, was barred from the race because he carries a fraud conviction, which he dismissed as a politically motivated move to keep him off the ballot.

+A number of pro-Putin supporters also turned up at the protest, their chants drowning out those for Navalny.

+Russian authorities demand that applications be filed and approved for any rallies, protests or public events.

-He has been arrested many times, including in January, when he led anti-Kremlin rallies in which he called for Russians to boycott the presidential election.
+Navalny has been arrested many times, including in January, when he led anti-Kremlin rallies in which he called for Russians to boycott the presidential election.

-Navalny has risen to prominence in recent years by posting investigative stories online about the alleged corrupt practices of Russia's elite.
+The opposition leader has risen to prominence in recent years by posting investigative stories online about the alleged corrupt practices of Russia's elite.

 Authorities recently shut down his website as well as several social media accounts.